alexandreborges/cfpsec/README.md

       -h, --help            show this help message and exit -c CFP, --cfp CFP     List Call For Papers of Hacking/Securiy Conferences.
       -u UPCOMING, --upcoming UPCOMING List all upcoming Hacking/Security Conferences.
-      -w WIN, --win WIN     Set to 1 whether you running on Windows.
+      -w WIN, --win WIN     Set to 1 whether you are running it on Windows.

  # HISTORY

+Version 1.0.2:

+      This version:

+            * Introduces a small fix.

 Version 1.0.1: